Physical attractiveness: Sexual ornamentation

 Sexual ornaments are seen in many organisms; in humans, females have sexual ornamentation in the form of breasts and buttocks.
 The physical attraction to sexual ornaments is associated with gynoid fat, as opposed to android fat, which is considered unattractive.
 In human females, proximate causes of the development of sexual ornaments are associated with the predominance of estrogen in puberty.
 The activation of estrogen receptors around the female skeletal tissue causes gynoid fat to be deposited in the breasts, buttocks, hips and thighs, producing an overall typical female body shape.
 Specifically, female breasts are considered more attractive when symmetrical, rather than asymmetrical, as this is thought to reflect good developmental stability.

 Sexual ornaments are considered attractive features as they are thought to indicate high mate value, fertility, and the ability to provide good care to offspring.
-They are sexually selected traits present for the purpose of honest signalling and capturing the visual attention of the opposite sex, most commonly associated with females capturing the visual attention of males.
+They are sexually selected traits present for the purpose of honest signalling and capturing the visual attention of the opposite sex, most commonly associated with women capturing the visual attention of men.
 It has been proposed that these ornaments have evolved in order to advertise personal quality and reproductive value.
 Honest signalling with sexual ornaments is associated with ultimate causation of these evolved traits.
 The evolution of these ornaments is also associated with female-female competition in order to gain material benefits provided by resourceful and high status males.
 In humans, once these sexual ornaments develop, they are permanent.
 It is thought that this is associated with the long-term pair bonding humans engage in; human females engage in extended sexual activity outside of their fertile period.
 This relates to another ultimate cause of sexual ornaments with function in obtaining non-genetic material benefits from males.
 In other animal species, even other primate species, these advertisements of reproductive value are not permanent.
 Usually, it is the point at which the female is at her most fertile, she displays sexual swellings.

 Adolescence is the period of time whereby humans experience puberty, and experience anatomical changes to their bodies through the increase of sex hormones released in the body.
 Adolescent exaggeration is the period of time at which sexual ornaments are maximised, and peak gynoid fat content is reached.
 In human females, the mean age for this is approximately 16 years.
 Female breasts develop at this stage not only to prepare for reproduction, but also due to competition with other females in displaying their reproductive value and quality to males.